leobudima/elogii-blog/content/a-breakdown-of-transportation-costs-in-last-mile-delivery.md

 The dashboard is what gives dispatchers the ability to see drivers move across the digital map.

-The app, on the other hand, is how the software tracks the drivers as they move in the field.
+The app, on the other hand, is how the software tracks drivers as they move on the map.

 And that means you can also track orders in real-time.